Dancer Nutrition: Tips to Train and Perform at Your Best

 Omega-3 Fatty Acids

-Omega-3 fatty acids are considered to be essential fatty acids because the body cannot produce them itself.
-These fatty acids have many important roles, such as supporting optimal brain health, cardiovascular function, and working to help reduce inflammation in the body (3).
+These essential fatty acids have many important roles, such as supporting optimal brain health, cardiovascular function, and working to help reduce inflammation in the body (4).

 Cold-water fatty fish, such as salmon, tuna, mackerel, herring, and sardines, provide an excellent source of omega-3 fatty acids.